aws-samples/aws-lex-web-ui/templates/README.md

 - `WebAppConfBotInitialSpeech`: Message spoken by bot when the microphone is first pressed in a conversation
 - `WebAppConfToolbarTitle`: Title displayed in the chatbot UI toobar
-- `WebAppConfHelpIntent`: String message sent by help button,  If empty icon will not be displayed in chatbot UI toolbar
+- `WebAppConfHelp`: String message sent by help button,  If empty icon will not be displayed in chatbot UI toolbar
 - `WebAppConfNegativeFeedback`: String message sent by the user to signal a negative feedback response if empty icon will not be displayed
 - `WebAppConfPositiveFeedback`: String message sent by the user to signal a positive feedback response if empty icon will not be displayed
 - `EnableMarkdownSupport`: Enables support of Markdown formatting in the UI by